Welcome to the Era of Insights

 A lot of vendors are selling “Data Consolidation” as the “Single Shopper View” or a “360 view” – and maybe for them that is the answer.
 But it’s not for you.

-- Identity – it’s a must and represents that “basics” of managing context.
+• Identity – it’s a must and represents the “basics” of managing context.

-- Order Disposition – managing active transaction states including returns, exchanges, cancels – with reason codes.
+• Order Disposition – managing active transaction states, including returns, exchanges, and cancels – with reason codes.
 No, it’s not exciting – but it is required.

-- Operational Analytics – picture points 1-5 described analytically.
-By engineering the evaluation of the data – you enable enhanced understanding of seasons, product thematics, and allow your ML to accommodate sudden changes in your audience, product lines, and/or sales channel/engagement.
+• Operational Analytics – picture points 1-5 are described analytically.
+By engineering the evaluation of the data – you enable enhanced understanding of seasons and product thematics and allow your ML to accommodate sudden changes in your audience, product lines, and/or sales channel/engagement.

 For us mere humans, contextualization creates massive analytical and marketing value.
-That said, for automated Insights generation using machine learning – it’s a gold mine.
-You see, in the data science world, contextualization supports a process called “feature engineering” (features are what fuel modeling/deep learning).
+That said, automated insights generation using machine learning is a gold mine.
+In the data science world, contextualization supports a process called “feature engineering” (features are what fuel modeling/deep learning).

 Closing Plug for OpenINSIGHTS